brucemack/brucemack.github.io/ampersand/index.md

 cases, may even exhibit negative cross-correlation.

-A good way to get an accurate measurement of the phase delay of one stream with respect to another is to evaluate the cross-correlation using a range of delays.
+A good way to get an accurate measurement of the phase delay of one stream with respect to another is to evaluate the cross-correlation using a range of time delays.
 Assuming that the NTP clock synchronization method can bring the streams to within ~4ms of each other, cross-correlations using delays from -2ms to +2ms can be evaluated until a peak is found.
 The offset that results from this search provides a highly accurate measurement of how much one stream needs to be advanced/delayed to provide a smooth transition during a switch from another.
 Given that the time offset between streams moves very slowly, the offset calculated using this method should be quite sticky.

+This process of "searching" for the optimal phase adjustment is a problem that is often referred to in the DSP literature as "phase correlation."
+It's a problem that shows up in many signal-processing contexts so there are plenty of techniques to be borrowed.
+Advanced algorithms start the search for the best delay using a coarse grid and then refine the step size as the search space is narrowed.
+My approach is a simple linear search through the range of possible delays.

 Once the relative offset between two streams is identified, the range of offsets that needs to be tested to keep the streams in sync with each other is small.
 Ironically, the thing